-3. Powers of Seizure and Forfeiture
+3.7.3 Powers of Seizure and Forfeiture

-When the inspector seizes anything for the purposes of carrying out his or her duties, persons are prohibited from removing, altering or interfering with the thing seized (clause 22).
-Inspectors may also, at the owner's expense, move the thing seized to another place, on notice to the owner, or order the owner to do this (clause 23).
-The inspector must release the thing seized if he or she is satisfied that the Act and regulations have been complied with (clause 24).
-A seized thing whose owner cannot be identified may become Crown property within 60 days after the seizure (clause 25(1)(a)).
-It may also be forfeited to the Crown if the owner or person entitled to possess it does not claim it within 60 days after being notified that it may be released (clause 25(1)(b)).
-At that time, the Crown can also choose to dispose of it at the owner or possessor's expense (clause 25(3)).
+When the inspector seizes anything for the purposes of carrying out his or her duties, persons are prohibited from removing, altering or interfering with the thing seized (clause 23).
+Inspectors may also, at the owner's expense, move the thing seized to another place, on notice to the owner, or order the owner to do this (clause 24).
+The inspector must release the thing seized if he or she is satisfied that the Act and regulations have been complied with (clause 25).39 A seized thing whose owner cannot be identified may become Crown property within 60 days after the seizure (clause 26(1)(a)).
+It may also be forfeited to the Crown if the owner or person entitled to possess it does not claim it within 60 days after being notified that it may be released (clause 26(1)(b)).
+At that time, the Crown can also choose to dispose of it at the owner or possessor's expense (clause 26(3)).

-In the event that proceedings are instituted against someone for an offence in relation to the seized object, the object cannot be considered forfeited to the Crown unless or until the owner or possessor has been convicted of the offence (clause 25(2)).
-At that time, however, the Crown may order it forfeited to the Crown, and may also order it disposed of at the owner's expense (clause 26).
-An object may also be forfeited to the Crown with the consent of the owner (clause 27).
+In the event that proceedings are instituted against someone for an offence in relation to the seized object, the object cannot be considered forfeited to the Crown unless or until the owner or possessor has been convicted of the offence (clause 26(2)).
+At that time, however, the court may order it forfeited to the Crown, and may also order it disposed of at the owner's expense (clause 27).
+An object may also be forfeited to the Crown with the consent of the owner (clause 28).

-4. Power to Issue Orders
+3.8 Power to Issue Orders

-In addition to the broad powers described above, inspectors also have the power to issue recall orders (clause 30) and orders that require certain measures to be taken in relation to a consumer product (clause 31).
-Such orders are not considered statutory instruments under the Statutory Instruments Act41 and, as a result, do not have to be published in the Canada Gazette or tabled in Parliament (clause 64).
+The Minister of Health has the power to issue recall orders (clause 31) and orders that require certain measures to be taken in relation to a consumer product (clause 32).
+Such orders are not considered statutory instruments under the Statutory Instruments Act40 and, as a result, do not have to be published in the Canada Gazette or tabled in Parliament (clause 68).

-In the case of recall orders, the inspector may make such an order only if he or she believes, on reasonable grounds, that the consumer product that is the subject of the order poses a danger to human health or safety.
-Recall orders may be made to manufacturers, importers and
+In the case of recall orders, the Minister may make such an order only if he or she believes, on reasonable grounds, that the consumer product that is the subject of the order poses a danger to human health or safety.
+Recall orders may be made to manufacturers, importers and sellers of the product, and must be made in writing.
+The manufacturer, importer or seller to whom the order was made must then perform the recall.
+The written notice of the order must provide reasons for the recall and detail the time and manner in which the recall is to be carried out.